aroraharsh23/citrix-k8s-node-controller/README.md

 # Citrix k8s node controller

-Citrix k8s node controller is a micro service provided by Citrix that creates network between the Kubernetes cluster and ingress device.
+Citri k8s node controller is a micro service provided by Citrix that creates network between the Kubernetes cluster and ingress device.

 ## Contents